olotintemitope/Potato-ORM/README.md

     }

-You need set your environment varible and define your database parameters
+You need set your environment variable and define your database parameters

     databaseName      = xxxxxxx
     databaseDriver    = mysql